asusoda/vibe-to-prod/README.md

 ## Challenge 1 — Point it at the file

-The weather widget uses an API key, and the key is sitting in plain text in the source code.
-Anyone who sees this repo sees the key.
-It needs to come from an environment variable instead.
+The weather widget is hardcoded with a secret configuration value in the source.
+That is a real risk, and it should be loaded from a local config source instead.

-There's a catch: this project has an `legacy/` folder with old code in it, and a vague prompt will send Copilot rummaging in the wrong file.
-Part of your job is telling it exactly where to look.
+There are a few plausible places a vague prompt can send Copilot, so part of your job is telling it exactly where to look.
+Don't let it guess.

 Try the lazy version first so you see what happens:

-> `remove the hardcoded API key`
+> `remove the hardcoded secret`

 Then do it properly — name the file, and say where the value should come from.
 Copilot can attach a file to your prompt with `#`.
-The value already lives in a file called `.env`; your job is to make the code read from there.
+The app already has a local config file for values like this; your job is to make the code read from there.

-**Done when:** `node verify.js 1` is green — the key is gone from the source, the widget still works, and it correctly breaks if the key is missing.
+**Done when:** `node verify.js 1` is green — the secret is gone from the source, the widget still works, and it correctly breaks if the value is missing.

 ---